 FSANZ conducted an Initial Assessment on A508 and public comments on the application were called for from the period 13 August to 24 September 2003.
-A total of 13 submissions were received and are summarised in Attachment 6.
+A total of 13 submissions were received at Initial Assessment and are summarised in Attachment 6.